 What’s Spanish Flan Made Of?

-This sweet custard dessert is made with eggs, milk, sweetened condensed milk, and vanilla extract (or vanilla bean).
+This sweet custard dessert is made with eggs, milk or sweetened condensed milk, and vanilla extract (vanilla paste or vanilla bean).
 The sweet golden caramel is made with granulated sugar and water.

 Can You Overcook Caramel Flan?